aflaxman/mrsp/01_intro/index.md

 -   …but I've built a lot of complicated software…
 -   …and I've been lucky enough to hang out with some very smart people

-## Acknowledgments

--   Daniel Standage for helping create the original workshop
--   Karl Fogel for *[Producing Open Source Software][producing-oss]*
--   Damien Irving, Kate Hertweck, Luke Johnston, Joel Ostblom, and Charlotte Wickham for *[Research Software Engineering with Python][py-rse]*
--   And everyone cited in the bibliography

 <section class="exercise" markdown="1">

 ### Where Are You Now?